-The Gold Star Grower program recognizes growers who provide farmworker housing that meets all of the requirements of the Migrant Housing Act of N.C.
+The Gold Star Grower Housing Program recognizes growers who provide farmworker housing that meets and exceeds all of the requirements of the Migrant Housing Act of N.C.

 How to be a Gold Star Grower:

 Register farmworker housing with the N.C.
 Department of Labor, Agricultural Safety and Health Bureau, at least 45 days prior to occupancy.